The materials in this guide are intended to support courses in the following subject areas:

-Library Search is the portal for all of the University of Westminster's information resources, from printed books and journals to electronic books, journals and databases, in all four of the University's libraries.
+Library Search is the portal for all of the University of Westminster's information resources, from printed books and journals to electronic books, journals and databases, in all of the University's site libraries.

 To find books and journal titles, simply type in your chosen keywords in the 'Start your search' box and select the 'Books, journals and more option' from the drop-down menu that appears